Terrafame’s Corporate Governance principles

 The Board of Directors is responsible for the arrangement of internal control, risk management and internal auditing.
 Terrafame’s Board has confirmed the company’s principles concerning internal control and risk management.

 The aim of Terrafame’s internal control is to ensure that the company’s operations are efficient and results will be achieved, business risks are adequately and appropriately managed and the information produced is reliable.
 The internal control system is also used to monitor compliance with the company’s policies and guidelines.

 Terrafame assesses risks and opportunities as part of business planning and decision-making processes.
 In order to limit unnecessary and excessive risk-taking, risks related to the company’s operating environment, operational activities, environment, and financial position are assessed regularly when planning and managing business operations.
 The Board of Directors regularly reviews the risk information collected by the operational management.

 Main features of the internal control and risk management systems related to the financial reporting process

 Terrafame seeks to ensure that the company’s financial reporting complies with the requirements in force in such a way that the company’s financial statements provide a true and fair view of the company’s activities and financial position.
-The system for monitoring compliance with the requirements is based on the reporting process constructed during the mine’s ramp-up phase, on the company’s values and on its corporate culture, emphasising honest and transparent activities.
-In 2017, financial reporting was further developed as the company’s operations became more established.
+The system for monitoring compliance with the requirements is based on management’s very exact and transparent reporting process, on the company’s values and on its corporate culture, emphasising honest and transparent activities.

 The task of the statutory external audit is to verify that the financial statements and report of the Board of Directors provide accurate and adequate information on the company’s result and financial position.
 In addition, auditing includes an audit of the company’s accounting and administration.